b-cubed-eu/suitabilitycube/README.md

 # ✅ Point falls inside cell #1361
 ```
 #### Basic introspection and slice
+Examine the cube’s organization, dimensions, and extent, enabling the inspection of selected indicators or specific subsets.
 ``` r
 # Spatial extent of the cube (bbox of all cells)
 st_bbox(data_cube)